0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

     }));
 ```

-#### ethers.js
+### ethers.js

 [ethers.js](https://docs.ethers.io/v5/) is more explicit and requires you to pull out and submit _only_ the required parameters (whereas web3.js allows you to just submit the entire json response or submit only require parameters).
-So if you use ethers.js, make sure you submit only the required parameters similar to this.
+So if you use ethers.js, make sure you submit only the required parameters similar to the example below.

 Also note that ethers.js separates the concept of Wallet, Providers, and Signers.
 You can use a [Wallet](https://docs.ethers.org/v5/api/signer/#Wallet--properties) and connect it to a [provider](https://docs.ethers.org/v5/api/providers/) to [send transactions](https://docs.ethers.org/v5/api/signer/#Signer-sendTransaction).
 If you are using a Wallet such as MetaMask, review the ethers.js documentation on how to access these fields - [Connecting to Ethereum: MetaMask](https://docs.ethers.org/v5/getting-started/#getting-started--connecting).